madfei/madita-feindt-tb2/README.md

 ## Acknowledgments

-- Inspiration and guidance from GeeksforGeeks(https://www.geeksforgeeks.org/) for certain aspects of the code.
+- For reading and helping with my script: Luis Beaucamp.
+- For being patient and being patient test users: Louisa, Lilia, Ruben, Basti ;)
 - GIPHY for providing the API.
 - ChatGPT for writing a snippet where I was stuck (Marked in the script)

 Feel free to explore, customize, and chat!:)